When Young Children Say They Want to Die

 Here's what many parents don't realize: your own nervous system response to your child's expression of death wishes will determine whether they feel safer or more frightened in that moment.
 When children say they want to die, they're asking a fundamental question: "Can you handle my biggest, scariest feelings?"

-Of course it is important to convey that you CAN handle all their feelings, but your embodied response can get in the way.
+Of course it's important to convey that you CAN handle all their feelings, but your embodied response can get in the way.
 Your breathing, muscle tension, facial expression, and overall nervous system state communicates more powerfully than any words about whether their emotions are manageable or dangerous.

 The Physiology of Parental Panic